How does the Community Parks Framework relate to the Urban Parks Management Plan?

 Can communities still have the opportunity to bring amenities to their area outside of the Community Park Framework?
 If so, how?

-While the community-led process remains in place, Administration is not recommending community park amenities be advanced through the community led process to address the equity and sustainability challenges with the NPDP program.
-However, communities are encouraged to identify projects within the community-led process to support improvements on League Licensed land in their community parks.
+While the community-led process remains in place, Administration is not recommending community park amenities be advanced through the community led process.
+Communities are still encouraged to utilize the community-led process to identify community park amenity projects for future development.

 Is lighting included in core amenities?